 Team working is the “single most untapped competitive advantage”.
 So says Patrick Lencioni in his New York Times bestseller “The Five Dysfunctions of a Team”

 Patrick Lencioni has created “The Five Behaviors of a Cohesive Team”.
-We think that this is a refreshing approach to team working.
+We think that this is a refreshing approach to working successfully with others.

-There are three stages for you to go though to start your journey towards becoming a cohesive team and experience high quality team working.
+There are three stages for you to go though to start your journey towards becoming a cohesive team and experience high quality team performance.

 The Three Stages to High Quality Team Working

 Decide as a team that you are prepared to commit to this process.
 All team members need to be “up for this”.
 Identify the team and the individual team members and then get each person’s agreement to the goal of high quality team working.
 The team needs to consist of people who have worked with each other for a time.

 We will observe the team in a meeting and/or working together.